Bitcoin has moved above the $1,800 level for the first time, helped by increasingly positive investor sentiment on the future of the cryptocurrency.

-However, bitcoin continues to have a number of sceptics, including Carl-Ludwig Thiele, a board member of Germany’s central Bundesbank who recently warned against investing in the digital currency.
+However, the battle of bitcoin vs banks wages on as bitcoin continues to have a number of sceptics, including Carl-Ludwig Thiele, a board member of Germany’s central Bundesbank who recently warned against investing in the digital currency.

 Thiele told a German newspaper: “Bitcoin is a means of exchange which is not issued by a central bank, but by unidentified actors.
 I do not see it as a currency.
 If you think bitcoin would be as safe as the euro or the dollar, you have to take responsibility for it.
 We can only warn people not to use the bitcoin to preserve purchasing power.”